oracle-livelabs/apex/nyc-genai-lab/3-configure-oci/3-configure-oci.md

 OCI API keys consist of two parts: a **Public key** and a **Private key**.
 You use the OCI console to generate the Private/Public key pair.

-Note: The OCI account must have the OCI Generative AI Service enabled.

-If you already have an OCI key pair, skip this lab.
+Note: OCI Generative AI service is available in limited regions.
+To see if your cloud region supports OCI Generative AI, visit the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm).

 Estimated Time: 10 Minutes